riyazv/Esports-Management-System/README.md

 # Esports-Management-System
-Esports Management System for University.
+Esports Management System for University Assignment.

 This program simulates a single-elimination esports tournament using C++.
 It reads player data from a CSV file, groups them into teams, and schedules matches across multiple rounds until a champion is determined.